안녕하세요. 토미입니다. Let’s have fun learning Korean today!

 예약하다 means “to make a reservation.”

-Here, “to make and keep a reservation” is too long, so let’s just translate it “to make a reservation.”
+Here, “to make and keep a reservation” is too long, so let’s translate it as “to make a reservation.”

 Since 예약해 두다 does not have a final consonant, you add -ㄹ걸 to the stem to make 예약해 둘걸 “(I) would have made a reservation.”